Synergies-NA/AI-Studio-Backend/README.md

     * Windows: Download from the Redis website or use WSL

 * Download Prometheus for tracking the task queue from [here](https://prometheus.io/download/) (optional)
-    * Copy the following to the prometheus.yml file:
+    * Copy the prometheus.yml file to the Prometheus folder.
-        ```
-        # my global config
-        global:
-        scrape_interval: 15s # Set the scrape interval to every 15 seconds.
-Default is every 1 minute.
-        evaluation_interval: 15s # Evaluate rules every 15 seconds.
-The default is every 1 minute.
-        # scrape_timeout is set to the global default (10s).

-        # Alertmanager configuration
-        alerting:
-        alertmanagers:
-            - static_configs:
-                - targets:
-                # - alertmanager:9093

-        # Load rules once and periodically evaluate them according to the global 'evaluation_interval'.
-        rule_files:
-        # - "first_rules.yml"
-        # - "second_rules.yml"

-        # A scrape configuration containing exactly one endpoint to scrape:
-        # Here it's Prometheus itself.
-        scrape_configs:
-        # The job name is added as a label `job=<job_name>` to any timeseries scraped from this config.
-        - job_name: 'flask'
-            metrics_path: '/metrics'
-            basic_auth:
-            username: 'admin'
-            password: 'admin_password'

-            # metrics_path defaults to '/metrics'
-            # scheme defaults to 'http'.

-            static_configs:
-            - targets: ["localhost:8000"]
-        ```

 # Get it Running:

 From the backend folder (current folder):
 1. Get redis-server running: `redis-server`
-2. Get Celery Workers running: `python celery_worker.py`
-3. Run the Flask App: `python app.py`
+2. Run the Flask App: `python app.py`
+3. Get Celery Workers running: `python celery_worker.py`
+4. Get the job_monitor running: `python job_monitor.py`

-From the prometheus folder:
+From the prometheus folder (optional.
+If you decide to enable Prometheus):

-4. If you have prometheus downloaded, cd to that directory and `./prometheus --config.file=prometheus.yml`
+5. If you have prometheus downloaded, cd to that directory and `./prometheus --config.file=prometheus.yml`
-5. Get the job_monitor running: `python job_monitor.py`

 # Prometheus stats